 Five (5) categories of awards.
 Up to five awards per year are offered in the following categories:

 - Global Citizenship

 Please review the nomination checklist below for details on how to submit a nomination package.

-Enhancing the UBC Experience (Customer Service) is awarded to an individual or team who has accomplished some or all of the following:
+Enhancing the UBC Experience (Customer Service) is awarded to an individual who has accomplished some or all of the following:

 - Improved the value and efficiency of the services they provide

 - Maintained a consistently high quality of service to UBC Okanagan customers including faculty, staff, students and alumni